 Jerez, Spain and the surrounding area is a fabulous region to explore by car.
-In fact the only practical way of visiting this part of Andalucia area is on a road trip.
+In fact the only practical way of visiting this part of Andalusia is on a road trip.

 The geography of this region is broken up by the coastline.
 Cadiz city is almost an island surrounded by water.
 Founded in 1100 B.C it is the oldest city in Europe.
 Hilltop towns of Arcos de la Frontera and Medina Sidonia contrast with larger cities. they feel remote and magical.
 Untouched by time.
 Having a car will make it easy to navigate around these charming parts of Andalusia.

 There are buses to Vejer de la Frontera but then can be infrequent and slow depending on the route.